-FQHC services are not covered when performed in a hospital (inpatient or outpatient).
-A physician employed by a FQHC and rendering services to clinic patients in a hospital must file under his own individual provider number.
-Nursing home visits will be reimbursed at the FQHC PPS rate.
+- 1. FQHC services are not covered when performed in a: - a.
+Hospital (inpatient or outpatient). - b.
+Nursing Facility. - 2.
+A physician employed by an FQHC and rendering services to clinic patients in a hospital must bill under the physician's individual provider number. - 3.
+A school setting for the purpose of providing EPSDT well-child screenings. - 4.
+Group therapy.